-Sales and marketing expense for the three months ended September 30, 2023 increased by \$0.2 million, or approximately 7.9%, compared to the same period in 2022, due to increased spend on tradeshows and promotions to drive demand for managed services and increased contractor expense to develop sales in new global markets.
+Sales and marketing expense for the three months ended September 30, 2023 March 31, 2024 increased by \$0.2 million, \$651,740, or approximately 7.9% 27%, compared to the same period in 2022, due 2023.
+This increase is related to increased spend on tradeshows brand awareness and promotions advertising to drive demand for managed services and increased contractor expense to develop sales in new global markets.revenue growth.